Met Office issues weather warning for heavy rain this weekend across UK

 In a statement online, the Met Office said: “Be prepared for weather warnings to change quickly: when a weather warning is issued, the Met Office recommends staying up to date with the weather forecast in your area.”

 Heavy rainfall is expected for 21 hours, with a warning in place from 9am on Saturday morning to 6am on Sunday morning.
-The Met Office anticipates around 20 to 40mm of rain, with some areas seeing up 75-100mm.
+The Met Office anticipates around 20 to 40mm of rain, with some areas seeing up to as much as 100mm.

 The weather agency said rainfall will spread northeastwards on Saturday and areas may see increasingly strong gusty winds and thunder.

-In Northern Ireland, there will be up to 80mm of rain from midday on Saturday to 3am on Sunday morning in County Antrim to County Down.
+In Northern Ireland, there will be up to 80mm of rain from midday on Saturday to 3am on Sunday morning in County Antrim and County Down.

-The persistent heavy rain rain will have cleared from Wales in the early hours of Sunday morning and will ease in Northern England and Scotland by dawn on Sunday.
-Strong winds and showers will still remain strong throughout the day.
+The persistent heavy rain will have cleared from Wales in the early hours of Sunday morning and will ease in northern England and Scotland by dawn on Sunday.
+Strong winds and showers will remain strong throughout the day.

-The Met Office has reminded people to check the road conditions to avoid delays and see if their property is at risk of flooding and prepare a flood plan and an emergency flood kit if it is.
+The Met Office has reminded people to check the road conditions to avoid delays and see if their property is at risk of flooding (if so, advice is to prepare a flood plan and an emergency flood kit).
 A yellow weather warning has a very low likelihood and a medium impact.

 Here is the weather forecast in the UK for the coming week, according to the Met Office.